leooalves/api-auth-example/README.md

 ```

+You can check the documentation on (https://localhost:5001/swagger).

-You can use the swagger page (https://localhost:5001/swagger) to check the documentation.
+Also, you can use the endpoint https://localhost:5001/v1 to create the first users.

+By default the API is using InMemoryDatabase but you can change it easily replacing the "AddDbContext" line in Startup.cs.

 ## Contributing